 Liquidity risk includes the risk that the Company cannot meet its financial obligations as they become due.
 The Company has a planning and budgeting process to help determine the funds required to support its standard operating requirements and exploration and development plans.
-The Company's board approves the annual budget of directors.
-As of March 31, 2024, the Company had positive working capital of approximately \$39.7 million.
+The Company's board approves the directors' annual budget.
+As of June 30, 2024, the Company had positive working capital of approximately \$39.7 million.
 Management concludes that the Company has sufficient funds to meet its current operating and exploration expenditures.